Document actions

 This is a paid feature

-This feature is available as an addon for the Enterprise plan
+This feature is available as an addon for certain Enterprise plans.
+Talk to sales to learn more.

 Sometimes you want to work iteratively on a Content Release and stage changes to the same set of documents.
 You can now duplicate a release from the overview page by clicking on the '...' button and select 'Duplicate release'.